Also Known As

 Other causes of hypercalcaemia include:

-A low calcium result is known as hypocalcaemia.
+A low adjusted calcium result is known as hypocalcaemia.
 The most common cause is a low protein concentration, especially of albumin, which can result from liver disease or malnutrition.

 Some other causes of hypocalcaemia include: